Hairy Frogfish Facts

 - Their body has no scales but is covered with 1000’s fleshy spines that look like hair.
 These hair-like extensions are called “spinules” and have the ability to change color to match their surroundings to help the frogfish blend into coral, sponges and seaweed.

 - Their short bodies have between 18 and 23 vertebrae and their mouths are upward pointed with palatal teeth.

 - The hairy frogfish rarely swim and gives the appearance of “walking” due to the design of their pectoral and pelvic fins which actually have joints like toes.

 - Some species of frogfish can also inflate themselves, like pufferfish, by sucking in water in a threat display.

 Hairy Frogfish Facts – Camouflage

-- They usually appear with the lighter color, but the change can last anywhere from a few days to several weeks.
+- They usually appear with a lighter color, but the change can last anywhere from a few days to several weeks.
 It is unknown what triggers the change.

 Hairy Frogfish Facts – Hunting

 - Frogfish eat crustaceans, other fish, and even each other, being cannibalistic.